chaseruskin/verb/examples/README.md

 # /examples

-This directory contains code for example hardware designs using Verb.
+This directory contains code for verification examples using Verb.